- Type of Account

 Sundry Debtors in Balance Sheet

-In the books of Daniel ConstructionsNote: Creditors in the books of Axis Housing will also increase by 60,000 on account of credit purchase done for 60K construction material.
+In the books of Daniel ConstructionsNote: Creditors in the books of Axis Housing will also increase by 60,000 on account of credit purchases done for 60K construction material.

 Related Topic – Sundry Expenses